 Dickie B, Dasgupta R, Nair R, Alonso MH, Ryckman FC, Tiao GM, Adams DM, Azizkhan RG.
 Spectrum of hepatic hemangiomas: management and outcome.
 J Pediatr Surg.
 2009 Jan;44(1):125-33.

-Benjamin S. Bolser, MD Attending Physician, Hospital Medicine
+Benjamin S. Bolser, MD Attending Physician, Division of Hospital Medicine

 Attending Physician, Division of Hospital Medicine

 Postoperative pediatric care of medically complex children; hospital care of children with epidermolysis bullosa.

 Dr. Bolser has had four years in private practice and two years with the Diagnostic Referral Service at Pittsburgh Children's Hospital.
-He was an original member of the Hospital Medical Surgical Service at Cincinnati Children's.
+He was an original member of the Division of Hospital Medical Surgical Service at Cincinnati Children's.
 He was a member of the first team to offer specialized hospitalist care to children with epidermolysis bullosa.